 How to Buy Rail Tickets at the Station

-2. You can save the €0.50 fee by buying tickets from the ticket machines.
-All machines accept debit cards (Dutch PIN/Maestro/V-Pay).
+2. The NS ticket machines are available at all stations.
+Every machine accepts debit cards (Dutch PIN/Maestro/V-Pay).
 Some machines have a coin slot to accept euro coins (change given) - they don't accept euro banknotes.
-Machines at Schiphol airport and Amsterdam Central accept credit cards.
+Machines at the main stations listed above accept credit cards.

-The machine covers all domestic routes - you just need to choose your destination from an alphabetic list.
+The machine covers all domestic routes - you just need to choose your destination from an alphabetical list.
 If required, you can also change the "from" station by clicking on its box.
+Finally select your payment method and pay.

-The machine also sells international tickets (without seat reservation) to Belgium, Luxembourg plus selected destinations in Germany.
+The machine also sells international tickets (without seat reservation) to Belgium, Luxembourg plus selected destinations in Western Germany.
 Note, that some smaller stations in Netherlands are unmanned and will only have ticket machines - this is where a few visitors can get caught out if they don't have a valid debit card or enough coins.

 For more on the rail network in Netherlands see our Dutch Railways Guide